bmarolleau/iws-liberty-security/README.md

 ### How it works

-When the Liberty server is launched, it will read the jwtConsumer configuration named myJWTConsumer and make it available.
-The TAI class will also be initialized, but in this sample nothing is done during the TAI initialization process.
+When the Liberty server is launched, it reads the jwtConsumer configuration named myJWTConsumer and makes it available.
+The TAI class is then also be initialized, but in this sample nothing is done during the TAI initialization process.
 - **isTargetInterceptor** method: The TAI Class will only intercept HTTPS requests that contain a JWT in the Authorization Bearer header. isTargetInterceptor method returns 'true', negotiateValidateandEstablishTrust is then invoked.
 - **negotiateValidateandEstablishTrust**  method:  will create an instance of a JwtConsumer based on the myJWTConsumer configuration to validate and parse JWTs.
 Once selected to handle the authentication, it will validate the JWT signature with the trustedAlias certificate taken from myJWTConsumer and will parse the JWT to retrieve the claims.
 The JwtConsumer only verifies the issuer, audience and expiry claims; to validate the other claims some lines of code need to be written in the TAI negotiateValidateandEstablishTrust method.
 - **Result:** If the JWT passes all the checks, the subject claim will be defined as the Principal identity and the request will be processed.
 Otherwise the request will be rejected.